-- (1) For the purposes of this regulation "contact sports" means sporting events in which the players may directly or indirectly have physical contact, such as rugby, boxing, football, martial arts or wrestling. - (2) Sporting events, other than contact sports, are permitted provided that the number of spectators at the event does not exceed 50 persons as prescribed in regulation 4(1). - (3) If a contravention of subregulation (2) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (4) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (2); or - (b) fails or refuses to obey an instruction issued under subregulation (3), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.
+- (1) For the purposes of this regulation "contact sports" means sporting events in which the players may directly or indirectly have physical contact, such as rugby, boxing, football, martial arts or wrestling. - (2) Sporting events, other than contact sports, are permitted provided that the spectators are not allowed at the sporting events.

+- (3) If a contravention of subregulation (2) occurs, a police officer may instruct persons contravening that subregulation to disperse and may use all reasonable measures to cause such persons to disperse. - (4) A person who - - (a) facilitates, instigates or organises a sporting event in contravention of subregulation (2); or - (b) fails or refuses to obey an instruction issued under subregulation (3), commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act.

-[regulation 10 substituted by section 4 of Government Notice 108 of 2021]
+[regulation 10 substituted by GN 108/2021]